 Corruption and Institutions - Ekaterina Zhuravskaya

 Over the past decade the economic literature on corruption has seen a remarkable revival related to economists’ ability to measure corruption and to identify its effects and causes.
-This part of the programme will review important recent contributions to our understanding of corruption in developing countries, focusing on measuring and quantifying corruption, identifying its determinants and efficiency consequences.
+This part of the program will review important recent contributions to our understanding of corruption in developing countries, focusing on measuring and quantifying corruption, identifying its efficiency consequences and its determinants.
 We will pay special attention to media as determinant of corruption and accountability.

 - Corruption: Measuring corruption, it’s effects and determinants